Uterine blood flow is increased during pregnancy. Disturbance of uteroplacental blood flow during pregnancy

 Hemodynamic disorders are divided into three degrees of severity:

-First degree includes two subtypes:
+First degree includes two subspecies:

 Prevention of blood flow disorders during pregnancy

-Specially for Elena Zhirko
+Especially for Elena Zhirko

 How blood flow changes during pregnancy

-What is blood flow disorder during pregnancy
+What is a blood flow disorder during pregnancy?

-2. Chronic, also called premature aging placenta.
+2. Chronic, it is also called premature aging placenta.
 Most often detected in the third trimester of pregnancy.
-It is divided into the following types:
+Divided into the following types:

 Diagnosis of pathology